NHL training camps open with sense of urgency

 When the Penguins host Philadelphia on opening night, they won’t have forward Kasperi Kapanen, one of a few players dealing with immigration issues that caused them to miss the start of camp.
 Buffalo’s Linus Ullmark and fellow goaltender Anton Khudobin of Dallas were among those not available yet.

-In Tampa Bay, coach Jon Cooper ran a different practice Monday for his reigning Stanley Cup champions.
+In Tampa Bay, coach Jon Cooper ran a different practice Monday for his reigning Stanley Cup champion Lightning.

 “There was a lot more teaching,” Cooper said.
 “There’s so much hype that goes into the first day, I think guys usually are just so excited to be out there and they’re all screaming around, so we kind of designed a practice to take care of that.
 But because it’s such a short turnaround, we had to do a little bit more systems stuff than we normally would do.”